bright/new-www/content/blog/chatgpt-vs-bard-comparison.md

 comments: true
 published: true
 ---
 **Google introduced Bard – a rival to ChatGPT.
-Little do we know about Google's AI chat system.
-Yet, we can initially compare both AI solutions.
+After Google released a beta version of Bard we finally have more data to compare.
+ChatGPT-4 or Bard AI?
+What is better for now?
+Let's find out!
 The article will be updated.
 Feel free to bookmark/pocket it for later.**

 <div class="image"><img src="/images/chat_ai_comparision.png" alt="undefined" title="undefined"  /> </div>

 ## AI chat got into mainstream

 It’s not something new to include AI in software development.
-However, products like ChatGPT definitely moved AI to the mainstream and showed globally its potential.
+However, products like ChatGPT moved AI to the mainstream and showed globally its potential.
 If you think about implementing AI chats in your software products, first **check out the main differences between the two best-known AI chats** at the moment.

 <div class='block-button'><h2>Do you want to use AI in your software?</h2><div>Contact us if you want to enhance your software with AI to shorten development time and stay ahead of your competition.</div><a href="/start-project"><button>let's talk about your product</button></a></div>

+## Finally, Bard AI is here (if you are in the US or UK)

+March 2023 is full of more exciting updates about ChatGPT and Bard AI:

+* ChatGPT-4 is released for Plus subscribers.
+It costs $20 a month.
+* Bard AI beta version is released for users from US and UK.

+As a result, we’ve got bigger possibilities to compare both solutions.

 ## Bard vs ChatGPT language models